Viewed : 237,005 times

 And if you do decide to settle your loan early, there isn't any early settlement penalty after the 18th month of the loan tenure.
 So if you are sure you will own the car for at least 18 months, Hong Leong will be the best bet for you.
 Other than the attractively low early settlement penalty, Hong Leong also boasts of the cheapest interest rates for cars with renewed COEs.

-Maybank is one of the four companies listed in the above table, which gives out loans for COE-renewed cars.
-Interest rates for such loans however, can be rather high at 3.25 percent.
+Maybank is one of the five companies listed in the above table, which gives out loans for COE-renewed cars.
+Interest rates for such loans however, are slightly higher at 3.18%.
 Like Hong Leong and TCL, Maybank does also give out loans for China-made cars.

-Like DBS, Maybank also has an early settlement penalty of one percent of the financed amount regardless of how early you settle it.
+Like DBS, Maybank also has an early settlement penalty of 1% of the financed amount regardless of how early you settle it.

 Tokyo Century Leasing